SilvaneUX/donut-test/README.md

 <ul>
     <li><p>Legacy Donut-Test Archive Repository (2020-2025) : <del><a href="https://github.com/SilvaneUX/donut-test">Here!</a></del>  (COMING SOON).
 It will availble After 3 November 2025 (After 2025 Hacktoberfest officially completed) and this notice will be moved to Legacy of Donut Test Section</p></li>
     <li><p>in This Repository, You could do N-1 Pull Request idea or code with Hacktoberfest requirement to compplete Hacktoberfest.</p>
         <p>For example : 2025 Hacktoberfest completion requirements are doing 6 Pull Requests.
-In this Repo you can submit 5 Pull Request of your Idea or code and then submit 1 Pull Request to add your name, github username, and some contack, and or your portofolio website link there (Dont put fake, advertsiment, or phising website link we will check it and banned them) </p></li>
+In this Repo you can submit 5 Pull Request of your Idea or code and then submit 1 Pull Request to add your name, github username, and some contact, and or your portofolio website link there (Dont put fake, advertsiment, or phising website link we will check it and banned them) </p></li>
 <br>
 </ul>